antonfirsov/docs/2024/05-May/dotnet-docs-link-to-source-code/dotnet-docs-link-to-source-code.md

 Below is a sample PDB download URL and with its format is defined in [portable-pdb-signature](https://github.com/dotnet/symstore/blob/main/docs/specs/SSQP_Key_Conventions.md#portable-pdb-signature).
 <http://msdl.microsoft.com/download/symbols/System.Private.CoreLib.pdb/8402667829752b9d0b00ebbc1d5a66d9FFFFFFFF/System.Private.CoreLib.pdb>

 From the URL pattern we can observe we need to provide the PDB file name `System.Private.CoreLib.pdb` and a GUID `8402667829752b9d0b00ebbc1d5a66d9FFFFFFFF`.
-So the question is where we can this information?
+So the question is where can we find this information?

 Previously we used dotPeek to open a DLL to look for the `Source Link` entry.
 Now we can open it again and check the `Metadata` section.